 In order to determine the most effective and cost efficient protective beach design for the SPV and Vilano study area, alternatives were developed by combining the design reaches and nourishment templates discussed previously.
 Preliminary Beach-fx runs, limited to 30 iterations (as discussed in the Economics Appendix), allowed the initial array of alternatives to be screened down to those most likely to provide an effective and justified Federal project (see the Main Text for screening details).
 The remaining array of alternatives run with Beach-fx for 100 iterations of the 50-year period of Federal participation is presented in Table A - 18.
-These consist of two basic designs, a 40-ft or 60-ft extension of the berm and a 10-ft extension of the existing (2015) beach profile (from dune to depth of closure) with a 60-ft extension of the berm.
+These consist of two basic designs, a 60-ft extension of the berm and a 10-ft extension of the existing (2015) beach profile (from dune to depth of closure) with a 60-ft extension of the berm.
 No changes to the existing dune height were included.
-Typically the alternative with the greatest net benefits is selected as the tentatively selected plan (TSP), however, due to the lack of public access in South Ponte Vedra the TSP consists of a 60-ft berm between reference monuments 104 and 116 (Alternative '0P60B 104to116').
+Typically the alternative with the greatest net benefits is selected as the recommended plan, however, due to the lack of public access in South Ponte Vedra, the recommended plan consists of a 60-ft berm between reference monuments 104 and 116 (Alternative 6).

-Alternative Project Dune Width Extension Berm Width Extension Net Benefits Name (mi) Model Reaches (ft) (ft) BCR (\$) 0P60B 104to116 2.6 104 to 116 0.00 60.00 1.25 \$ 8,573,000 10P60B 104to116 2.6 104 to 116 10.00 60.00 1.20 \$ 7,473,000 0P40B 92to116 4.8 92 to 116 0.00 40.00 1.16 \$ 8,844,000 0P60B 92to116 4.8 92 to 116 0.00 60.00 1.13 \$ 7,957,000
+Alternative Number Project Length (mi) Model Reaches Dune Width Extension (ft) Berm Width Extension (ft) BCR Net Benefits (\$) 6 2.6 104 to 116 0.00 60.00 1.25 \$ 8,573,000 4 2.6 104 to 116 10.00 60.00 1.20 \$ 7,473,000